Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 **TL;DR:** Click [here](#a-step-by-step-guide) to jump directly to the step-by-step encryption guide.

-What if you loose your pwnagotchi?
-All your data (api keys, handshakes, etc) will be lost.
+What if you loose your Pwnagotchi?
+All your data (API keys, handshakes, etc) will be lost.
 Also, the person who finds your little friend will be able to read your data.

 Although we cannot help you in not losing your device, we can help you prevent the leak of your data by using encryption.
-We will use [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt) subsystem of linux.
+We will use [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt) subsystem of Linux.

 ### How it works

-When pwnagotchi boots up, it will look for the file `/root/.pwnagotchi-crypted`.
-Every line in this file represents a luks-container that will be decrypted and mounted before pwnagotchi starts.
+When Pwnagotchi boots up, it will look for the file `/root/.pwnagotchi-crypted`.
+Every line in this file represents a LUKS container that will be decrypted and mounted before Pwnagotchi starts.

 Each line follows this format: